subvisual/blog/pages/posts/2014/04-april/34-the-keyword-arguments-falacy.md

 retina_cover:
 tags:
   - development
+intro: "Ruby 2.0 came with a feature that I love, that's the keyword arguments.
+They allow you to make your objects interface clearer, so you can call methods like so:"
 ---

 Ruby 2.0 came with a feature that I love, that's the keyword arguments.
 They allow you to make your objects interface clearer, so you can call methods like so: